What happens after Trump's indictment? Here are some of the logistical considerations

 A New York grand jury has voted to indict Trump for his alleged role in covering up hush money paid to adult film actress Stormy Daniels during his 2016 presidential election campaign.
 However, the indictment remains under seal, meaning the charges and evidence against him are not yet known.

-WNYC reporter Ilya Marritz, who covers Trump's legal affairs tells Morning Edition that a grand jury process is "secret by design."
+WNYC reporter Ilya Marritz, who covers Trump's legal affairs told Morning Edition that a grand jury process is "secret by design."

-"Until we read that indictment, we don't know the specific charges Trump will have to defend himself against," he adds.
-"And that's a good reason to treat headlines and hot takes with a little bit of skepticism."
+"Until we read that indictment, we don't know the specific charges Trump will have to defend himself against," he added, "and that's a good reason to treat headlines and hot takes with a little bit of skepticism."

 Still, we do know that the 23-person grand jury heard evidence in the case, including testimony from Daniels and Trump's former personal attorney, Michael Cohen.
 At least 12 members (a majority) decided there was enough reasonable cause to believe that Trump committed a crime.